Artus Gouffier, Lord of Boissy: Life

 The eldest son of Guillaume Gouffier de Boisy, sénéchal of Saintonge, and of Philippine de Montmorency, he began his court career as a page to Charles VIII, who his father had served as preceptor.
-He accompanied Charles on the conquest of the Kingdom of Naples in 1495, as well as accompanying Louis XII of France to Italy.
+He accompanied Charles on the conquest of the Kingdom of Naples in 1495, as well as accompanying Louis XII to Italy.

-He served as Grand Master of France from January 1515 and attempted to negotiate a lasting peace between France and the House of Habsburg at the time of his early death.
+He served as Grand Master of France from January 1515.
+In 1516 he was a lead negotiator in the Concordat of Bologna, and the Treaty of Noyon, and was attempting to negotiate a lasting peace between France and the House of Habsburg at the time of his early death in 1519.
+Contemporary commentators asserted that Artus Gouffier was the most influential of the advisors of François I^{er}.

 At the Château d'Oiron, Artus had construction works carried out, intended to make it the heart of the family's possessions.
 In addition to the construction of a gallery, he also started the construction of the Saint-Maurice collegiate church, right next to the castle, which was only completed after his death by his wife and which still houses his Tomb effigy today.